Most of us highly appreciate exercise bikes but do not know that it is possible to turn a regular bike into an exercise bike.

 Here are detailed steps on how to turn a regular bike into an indoor exercise bike.
 There are 6 steps in total.

-Consider an area in your house for placing the indoor exercise bicycle.
+Consider an area in your house for placing the indoor exercise stationary bike.
 The area should be quiet and clutter enough for you to do the workout.
 So you should use a certain room for exercising.

 Cover the area where you are going to place the machine with a floor mat and trainer stand.